XXCoreRangerX/Hackintosh-HP-EliteBook-840-G4/README.md

 - Enable Power Control

 #### Not working:
+- DRM (isn't supported on iGPU only systems)
 - Proper CFG Unlock (there isn't an option in the BIOS, and I didn't find any way to disable it)
 - FingerPrint Scanner (currently there's no way to emulate any fingerprint scanner (different than original Touch ID) under macOS
 - Trackpoint